oxfeeefeee/golana/docs/programming_golana.md

 - Accounts - The accounts that the instruction can access.
 These accounts are provided to the instruction by the client.

-- Account Data - To read or write data from any accounts, you must declare the data type here.
+- Programs - Programs are a kind of accounts, but they may not get directly referenced in your code.
+All the programs required by the APIs you use must be listed here.
+They are also provided to the instruction by the client.

 - Arguments - The arguments sent to the instruction by the client.

-These fields must be declared in the order of accounts, account data, and arguments; otherwise, the compiler will generate an error.
+These fields must be declared in the order of accounts, programs, and arguments; otherwise, the compiler will generate an error.

 ## Example